Learning How Things are Put Together:

 - Provide varied experiences and involvement in a variety of projects and phases

 - Encourage professional development of student interns for the enrichment of the field

 - Create overall positive internship experience; develop students into professionals

 Tiffany Cross further described the internship experience at NSPJ, saying “We don’t have our interns going to get coffee, or idly working on tasks unrelated to projects we have them immersed in project teams, making progress and contributions to real projects every day.”

-Stayed tuned to hear from the intern’s themselves about their experience with NSPJ.
+Stayed tuned to hear from the intern’s themselves about their experience with NSPJ in Part II.